 You can also explore the USS Dolphin at Maritime Museum of San Diego, known as the world’s deepest-diving submarine.

-The Official Tall Ship of the State of Californian (Replica)
+2. See the Official Tall Ship of the State of Californian (Replica)

 The Californian set sail for the first time in celebration of the 1984 Olympics in Los Angeles.
 The replica ship is modeled after 1847 Revenue Cutter C.W.
 Lawrence which patrolled the coast during the Gold Rush.